Work Visa Options for Foreigners Coming to the United States

-The J-1 visa, also known as the trainee visa, is designed for people who want to come to the United States to train as opposed to work.
-It applies to individuals accepted into an accredited program for the purposes of teaching, instructing, lecturing, studying, conducting researching, consulting, or receiving training.
+The J-1 visa, also known as the trainee visa, is designed for people who want to come to the United States to train as opposed to working.
+It applies to individuals accepted into an accredited program for the purposes of teaching, instructing, lecturing, studying, conducting research, consulting, or receiving training.
 It’s not the ideal visa program for those looking to work.
 However, it’s an excellent option for those looking to gain valuable experience in the workforce.

 Immigrant Visas for the USA

 For people moving to the US to work on a permanent basis, the E visa category is the most common choice.
 With these visas, you can apply for a ‘Green Card’, also known as a Legal Permanent Residence (LPR) card.
 Common employment-based visas include the EB-1, available to priority workers with exceptional knowledge in the sciences, arts, education, business, and athletics (similar to the O-1 non-resident visa).
 It also includes outstanding professors and researchers.
 And it extends to some executives and managers of foreign companies.

 EB-2 and EB-3 Visas (Employment-Based Visas For Skilled Workers)